spboehm/pulceo-node-agent/README.md

 ### Dependencies

 * [iperf3](https://iperf.fr/iperf-download.php) must be installed on the system.
 The pulceo-node-agent does directly use the binary located in `bin`.
+Only version 3 is supported.
 * [hping]() must be installed on the system.
 The pulceo-node-agent does directly use the binary located in `bin`.

 ### Firewall